Learn how to make Chaas(Indian Buttermilk) with spices | Indian Spiced Buttermilk Recipe

 - Sipping on the buttermilk during fasting helps to keeps the energy level up and keeps away the hunger pangs.
 Use sendha namak (Rock salt if you don't use table salt when fasting).

 - One of the best electrolytes in diarrhea.
-Add a pinch or two of salt and some crushed dry roasted cumin, in a glass of Chass made with one part yogurt and 4 parts water to relieve the upset stomach.
+Add a pinch or two of rosalt and some crushed dry roasted cumin, in a glass of chilled buttermilk made with one part yogurt and 4 parts water to relieve the upset stomach.

-Commonly used spices and herbs as per individual's choice used for flavoring Chaas/Buttermilk:
+Commonly used herbs and spices as per individual's choice used for flavoring Chaas/Buttermilk:

-Fresh Coriander Leaves(Dhania Patte), Fresh Mint Leaves (Poodina Patte), Fresh Ginger, Ginger Powder(Sonth), Black Pepper (Kali Mirch), Dry Roasted Cumin (Bhuna Jeera), Green Chillies, Black Salt(Kala Namak), Sugar.
-As per Ayurveda these herbs and spices can be used in different combinations for curing stomach skin disorders.
+Fresh Coriander Leaves(Dhania Patte), Fresh Mint Leaves (Pudina Patte), Fresh Ginger, Ginger Powder(Sonth), Black Pepper (Kali Mirch), Dry Roasted Cumin (Bhuna Jeera), Green Chillies, Black Salt(Kala Namak), Sugar.
+As per Ayurveda these herbs and spices can be used in different combinations for curing stomach and skin disorders.

 How to make Chaas/Mathaa or Indian Buttermilk

 You can make buttermilk very quickly.
 It takes only 5-10 mins.
 You can make it in a blender or make in a bowl using a churner/mathani.
 If you don't have the churner then you can also use a balloon whisk.
 Even your kids can make it very easily.

 I make it almost everyday or alternating with other yogurt preparations(like raita).
 My kids love to have it when they come back from school.
 It is also one of the best detox drinks.
 You can have it for breakfast, mid day snack or if you are fasting on weight loss diet.
 Avoid it consuming it in evening or night especially during winters.